jimregan/syllable-as-unit/notebooks/README.md

 `syllabify-phonetisaurus-output.ipynb` syllabifies the output of Phonetisaurus, as above.
 Parts of it are a reimplementation of [this script](http://web.archive.org/web/20100614180508/http://semarch.linguistics.fas.nyu.edu/barker/Syllables/syllabify.pl)

 It has no external dependencies.

+`make_fsa_pdf.ipynb` is the notebook used to create the FSA/graph illustration, figure 2.
+It uses lttoolbox (from Apertium) to create an initial transducer, OpenFST to relabel the arcs and convert it to GraphViz, and GraphViz to create a PDF.